pmangione/Tech-Academy-Projects/LiveProject/README.md

 <B>BACK END</B>

 In the Models folder, I added a calculated property to three separate classes to determine if the class was instantiated within the past week.
 This was done to track if the following had occurred in the past 7 days: 1) A student had enrolled in the job placement service.
 2) A student had applied for a specific job.
 3) A student had been hired for a specific job.
-This property was not mapped to the database to avoid the performance cost of making unnecessary future calls to the database.<br>
+This property was not mapped to the database to avoid the performance cost of making unnecessary future calls to the database.
 <a href="https://github.com/pmangione/Tech-Academy-Projects/blob/master/LiveProject/CodeSnippets/AddCalulatedPropertyToJobApplicationClass.cs">CODE SNIPPET OF CALCULATED PROPERTY</a>
-<a href="https://github.com/pmangione/Tech-Academy-Projects/blob/master/LiveProject/Code/JPApplication.cs">ENTIRE FILE OF CALCULATED PROPERTY</a>
+<BR><a href="https://github.com/pmangione/Tech-Academy-Projects/blob/master/LiveProject/Code/JPApplication.cs">ENTIRE FILE OF CALCULATED PROPERTY</a>
 <BR><BR>
 Because these three above mentioned classes used the same logic to for the calculated property, I created a helper method to perform the date calculation.
 <a href="https://github.com/pmangione/Tech-Academy-Projects/blob/master/LiveProject/CodeSnippets/HelperMethodCalculateIfObjectInstantiatedWithinPastWeek.cs">CODE SNIPPET OF HELPER METHOD FOR CALCULATED PROPERTY</a>